 The old impulse that lay behind the dissemination of information and learning, the will to ensure that the public will be competent to make the weightiest decisions and to conform society to its best sense of the possible should be as powerful as it has ever been, and more powerful because of the fragility of the contemporary world.
 Instead, we have slack and under-financed journalism and the ebbing away of resources from our universities, libraries, and schools… This loyalty to democracy is the American value I fear we are gravely in danger of losing.

-Published in 2012, When I Was a Child anchors itself in Walt Whitman’s wisdom that “America, if eligible at all to downfall and ruin, is eligible within herself, not without.”
+Published in 2012, When I Was a Child I Read Books anchors itself in Walt Whitman’s wisdom that “America, if eligible at all to downfall and ruin, is eligible within herself, not without.”
 Close-mindedness, an “us vs. them” mentality, and adoration of the cult of rationality are to blame:

 We have entered into a period of rationalist purgation.
 Rationalism and reason are antonyms, the first fixed and incurious, the second open and inductive.
 Rationalism is forever settled on one model of reality; reason tends toward an appraising interest in things as they come.

-The connective tissue between learning, literature and democracy occupy much of the book but there is a wonderful essay “Imagination and Community” that focuses on communion and connection and the positive benefits of isolation (‘lonesomeness’) as it exists in the West, mythical and realized.
+The connective tissue between learning, literature, and democracy occupies much of When I Was a Child, but there is a wonderful essay—”Imagination and Community”—that focuses on communion and connection and the positive benefits of isolation (“lonesomeness”) as it exists in the West, mythical and realized.

-Robinson argues Western culture balances connectedness and a separateness (of the self-choosing, self-enforcing type) profoundly well and are often rooted in each other.
+Robinson argues Western culture balances connectedness and a separateness (of the self-choosing, self-enforcing type) profoundly well, and they are often rooted in each other.

 I am vehemently grateful that, by whatever means, I learned to assume that loneliness should be in part pleasure, sensitizing and clarifying, and that is even a truer bond among people than any kind of proximity.

-In forming this sense of connection and community – real and imagined – we form the link to the past and the means for the future.
+In forming this sense of connection and community—real and imagined—we form the link to the past and the means for the future.
 We also ensure our ability to carry and create profound wisdom along the way.
+(And we owe it to society to ensure that wisdom is not corrupted.)

 We live on a little island of the articulable, which we tend to mistake for reality itself.
 We can and do make small and tedious lives as we sail through the cosmos on our uncannily lovely planet, and this is surely remarkable.
 But we do so much else besides.
 For example, we make language.
 A language is a grand collaboration.